MarioMingarro/ClimaRep/README.md

 ```
 Next, prepare the essential input data:

-1. **climate variables** as an `SpatRaster` objects with consistent extent, resolution, and Coordinate Reference System (CRS).
+1. **Climate variables** as an `SpatRaster` objects with consistent extent, resolution, and Coordinate Reference System (CRS).

-2. **Polygons** as an `sf` object containing one or more polygons, with a column identifying each distinct area (e.g., a 'name' or 'ID' column).
+2. **Polygon** as an `sf` object containing one or more polygons, with a column identifying each distinct area (e.g., a 'name' or 'ID' column).

 3. **Study area** as a single `sf` object, representing the overall geographical region for analysis and thus the **climate space** being worked on.

-Here is a practical example using simulated data to represent these inputs.
+Here is a practical example using simulated data:
-The example simulates a pair of defined input areas (represented by two simple hexagonal polygons) and assesses their climate representativeness within a defined study area or climate space.
+The example simulates a pair of defined input areas and assesses their climate representativeness and transformation within a defined climate space.
 This involves creating a simulated climate space (represented as a `study_area`) within which the analysis is performed.

-This practical example demonstrates the proposed procedure.
-It begins by generating simulated raster layers to represent climate variables and then applies the functions from this package.
+Generate simulated climate raster layers.

 ```{r}
 set.seed(2458)